 - A. The salaries of teachers covered by this Agreement are set forth in Schedule A which is attached to and incorporated in this Agreement.
 The salary schedule is based upon a normal teaching assignment and on the regular school calendar herein defined. - B. The salaries to be paid for extra and/or co-curricular activities are set forth in Schedule B which is attached to and incorporated as part of this Agreement. - C. When asked by an administrator or designee to substitute for another teacher for 15 minutes or more, a teacher shall receive additional compensation at the rate of \$24.00/hour (60 minutes). - D. Participation in extra-curricular events after the regular school day shall be voluntary. - E. Teachers required in the course of their work to drive personal automobiles from one school building to another shall receive a car allowance of current I.R.S. mileage rate, payable at the end of the school year upon receipt of an itemized travel voucher.
 The same allowance shall be given for use of personal cars for field trips or other business of the district approved by the Superintendent. - F. A teacher engaged during the school day in negotiating on behalf of the Association with representatives of the Board or participating in any professional grievance negotiation, including arbitration, shall be released from regular duties without loss of salary. - G. If a substitute teacher is hired as a full-time professional employee, they will be given credit on the pay scale as follows: - 1.
-Seventy (70) days of substitute teaching in one (1) school year or sixty (60) consecutive days in one (1) year shall be equal to one-half (1/2) year of the pay scale.

-- 2. One hundred fifty (150) days of substitute teaching or one hundred twenty (120) consecutive days of teaching in one (1) year shall be equal to one (1) full year of experience. - 3.
+Seventy (70) days of substitute teaching in one (1) school year or sixty (60) consecutive days in one (1) year shall be equal to one-half (1/2) year of the pay scale. - 2.
+One hundred fifty (150) days of substitute teaching or one hundred twenty (120) consecutive days of teaching in one (1) year shall be equal to one (1) full year of experience. - 3.
 Written verification of substitute days shall be the responsibility of the teacher seeking employment. - 4.
-Time shall be allowed only for substitute service in this school district. - H. A severance payment of one percent (1%) of Step 1 BA+30/MA of the current year, per year of service, shall be paid upon terminating employment, providing the teacher shall have been employed in this school district for fifteen (15) years. - I. Teachers may be given full credit, up to a maximum of eight (8) years of experience on the Salary Schedule as set forth in Appendix A for full years of teaching experience in any school district. - J. At the beginning of each school year teachers shall be advanced to the appropriate step on the salary schedule.
+Time shall be allowed only for substitute service in this school district.

+- H. A severance payment of one percent (1%) of Step 1 BA + 30/MA of the current year, per year of service, shall be paid upon terminating employment, providing the teacher shall have been employed in this school district for fifteen (15) years. - I. Teachers may be given full credit, up to a maximum of eight (8) years of experience on the Salary Schedule as set forth in Appendix A for full years of teaching experience in any school district.
+Credit on the salary schedule may be given at the discretion of the Superintendent up to a maximum of two (2) years for related business or educational experience in the case of newly employed teachers. - J. At the beginning of each school year teachers shall be advanced to the appropriate step on the salary schedule.